BREAKING: Man charged in relation to fatal assault of Ashling Murphy

 The second male arrested under the provisions of Section 30 Offences Against the State Act 1939 has been released without charge from garda custody and a file will be prepared for the Office of the Director of Public Prosecutions.

-Ms Murphy, 23, was attacked as she was out for a run just before 4pm last Wednesday.
+Ms Murphy, 23, was attacked as she was out for a run in Tullamore, County Offaly just before 4pm last Wednesday.

 The funeral Mass for the former student of Mary Immaculate College took place in St Brigid's Church in Mountbolus, County Offaly on Tuesday before she was laid to rest in Lowertown cemetery.